Programer6/Custom-75-Keyboard/README.md

 # Wireless 75% Keyboard

 This is the documentation for  designed completely from scratch.
-I wanted a compact wireless keyboard but didn't want to sacrifice the function row, so I settled on a 70% layout.
-It's the perfect balance of size and functionality for my setup.

 For the firmware, I chose ZMK.
 Since this is a wireless build using the `nice!nano`, ZMK's powerful features and Bluetooth support were a perfect fit, even if it meant a steeper learning curve than like KMK which I have used before.